aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 For now the recommendation is to support the following in provisioner `spec.labels`:

-- `node.k8s.aws/launch-template-id`: id of launch template
+- `node.k8s.aws/launch-template-id`: (optional) id of launch template and cannot be specified if `architecture`
 - `node.k8s.aws/launch-template-version`: version number or `$LATEST`
+  (optional, default `$LATEST`) (cannot be specified unless `node.k8s.aws/launch-template-id` is present
+- `node.k8s.aws/capacity-type`: listed here for completeness

 While this will limit the provisioner to one architecture implicitly, it seems like the complexity of the solutions aren't worth it (without more input from users).
+It will also result in obvious problems (such as specifying both `architecture` and a launch template in the same Provisioner) being caught when the user runs `kubectl`.

 ### Pros